Optically Stimulated Luminescence Laboratory

 One of our accelerator beamlines is dedicated to luminescence studies.
 The beamline consists of a beampipe with vacuum pumps, gauges, beam profile monitor, and Faraday cup.
 The sample chamber and transfer port can be sealed off via a gate valve.
 A black curtain enclosure ensures that samples can be removed from the chamber after irradiation without light exposure.
 Up to six samples can be mounted on a sample ladder for irradiation.

-Photograph of the luminescence beamline prior to attachment of the blackout curtain.
+Luminescence beamline prior to attachment of the blackout curtain.

-Aerial schematic of the beamline, sample chamber, and actuator with key indicating specific components.
+Schematic of the beamline, sample chamber, and actuator with key indicating specific components.